 SURG 560 – Global Surgical Care Field Practicum must be completed in Canada.

 For more information on each course, visit our Curriculum page.
-Students with an interest in global surgical care but who do not wish to complete the MGSC can enroll in any of the certificate’s graduate courses independently of the Master program.
+Students with an interest in global surgical care but who do not wish to complete the MGSC can enroll in SURG 510 independently of the Master's Degree.